agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

-Based on [the 80k-hours guide](https://80000hours.org/career-guide/personal-fit/) we first make a list of options, then compare it with different parameters and at last write out our key uncertainities and look at how to deal with them.
+Based on [the 80k-hours guide](https://80000hours.org/career-guide/personal-fit/) we first make a list of options, then compare it with different parameters and at last write out our key uncertainties and look at how to deal with them.

 <!-- Making a list of options -->